regentmarkets-repo-archive/binary-next-gen/README.md

 The configuration is `webpack-production.config.js`.

-The server is at `lib/server.js`

-The production setting builds two configurations: one for the client (`build/public`) and one for the serverside prerendering (`build/prerender`).

-## Legacy static assets

-Assets in `public` are also served.

 ## Build visualization

 After a production build you may want to visualize your modules and chunks tree.